 Comparably, in India the search for the elixir of life or Amrita, is described in ancient Hindu texts.
 Hindu scriptures tell us stories of the early days of the Earth and how lesser known gods were once fearful of the strength and rise of evil demons.
 These fearful gods, in an attempt to regain the upper hand against the evil demons sort the advice of higher Hindu gods, Vishu, Brahma and Shiva.
 The lesser gods were told that to regain the upper hand over the demons, they would have to find and drink the smallest of amounts of the Armita from the sumundra manthan or the churning of the ocean of milk.

-The elixir of life goes by many names including dancing water, the water of life or the fountain of life, the pool of nector and the philosopher’s stone.
-The actual word elixir was not used until the 7th century and is acquired from the Arabic name for miracle substances, “al iksir.”
-Many view “the elixir” as a metaphor for the spirit of God rather than an actual potion that heralds immortality.
+The elixir of life also goes by many names including dancing water, the water of life or the fountain of life, the pool of nector and the philosopher’s stone.
+The actual word elixir was not used until the 7th century and is acquired from the Arabic name for miracle substances “al iksir.”
+Many view the elixir as a metaphor for the spirit of God rather than an actual potion that heralds immortality.
 “But whoever drinks the water I give him will never thirst.
 Indeed, the water I give him will become in him a spring of water welling up to eternal life.”
 (The Bible, John 4:14)

 Today, it seems the search for immortality or the elixir of life has been replaced by our more modest efforts in physical exercise and diet to gain a longer and healthier life.
 However, scientists have not given up on the idea of the mythical elixir of life entirely.
 Microbial and probotics investigation in Kazakstan have stumbled on a yogurt based drink called “nar”.
 It is currently undergoing clinical tests.
 In another report, Australian researchers at the University of NSW claim that they may have found the elixir of life in the form of nicotinamide monocleotide which may help in the anti-ageing process.
 We may yet discover the secrets of immortality?